Heerav04/customer-segmentation-kmeans/README.md

-# Customer Segmentation Analysis Using K-Means Clustering
+# Customer Segmentation Using K-Means – Data Analytics Project

 ## Overview
 This project applies K-Means clustering to segment mall customers based on their age, income, and spending patterns.
 The aim is to help businesses understand different customer profiles for targeted marketing.